Our Approach to External Security Testing

 We believe the crowd of independent security researchers participating in our bug bounty contribute to an effective external security testing process because:

-More than 25 of our products or environments – across our server products, mobile apps, and cloud products – are in-scope for our bug bounty program.
+More than 25 of our products or environments – across our Data Center products, mobile apps, and Cloud products – are in-scope for our bug bounty program.
 Details of the number of vulnerabilities reported, our average response time, and our average payout are all included on the Bugcrowd site, with more than 2,800 researchers having registered specifically for our program.

 Vulnerabilities we seek to be identified through our bug bounty program include common types captured in the Open Web Application Security Project (OWASP) and Web Application Security Consortium (WASC) threat lists.